JamesXYu/ESV_Bible_md/02_Exodus.md

 1. Moses assembled all the congregation of the people of Israel and said to them, These are the things that the Lord has commanded you to do.
 2. Six days work shall be done, but on the seventh day you shall have a Sabbath of solemn rest, holy to the Lord.
 Whoever does any work on it shall be put to death.

+   > All throughout the book of Exodus, the Lord consistently tell his people to take the Sabbath.
+It is a command from God not a suggestion that everyone shall obey.
+Sabbath means rest.
+Israelites were slaves for voer 400 years in Egypt, and for slaves, the more work is done, the more reward.
+God kept telling his people that they are not slaves anymore, but saved and they should use the time of rest to worship God.
+God's people means more than their productivity.
 3. You shall kindle no fire in all your dwelling places on the Sabbath day.
 4. Moses said to all the congregation of the people of Israel, This is the thing that the Lord has commanded.
 5. Take from among you a contribution to the Lord.
 Whoever is of a generous heart, let him bring the Lord ’s contribution : gold, silver, and bronze;